 Outreach and Recruitment Coordinator (contact Tara Middleton)

 I joined the LCN in the summer of 2013 after receiving my B.A. in Psychology from the University of Vermont.
 I focused the majority of my studies on communications and childhood development.
 I am also very interested in marketing strategies for non-profit organizations, and I am currently pursuing my M.A. in Integrated Marketing Communications from Emerson College.
-I am currently working as the Recruitment Assistant here at the LCN.
-In this position I am assisting with community outreach efforts and recruitment of families for our projects.
+Here at the LCN, I am the Recruitment Associate and in this position I focus on community outreach efforts and recruitment of families for our projects.

 LCN Administrator (contact Lee Anglin)